TehMM/ukcase/docs/design_framework.md

 courts – array of court codes (e.g. ['ewhc/ch', 'ewhc/comm', 'ewhc/kb']).

-Optionally in future:

-party, judge_filter, neutral_citation_filter, date_from, date_to.

-raw_atom_url – if set, we ignore the above and use this URL verbatim.

-backfill_mode:

-NEW_ONLY (default) – only incremental “since last seen”.

-FULL – attempt to ingest everything the feed currently exposes.

-SINCE_DATE – only ingest items with decision date ≥ backfill_since_date.
+decision_date_from / decision_date_to – optional bounds for decision date filters.

+backfill_mode – scraper behaviour hint, default NEW_ONLY (process new items only) or FULL_HISTORY for full backfill.

 rate_limit_seconds – per-segment override; default is from env (1.5s).

+is_active – whether the segment participates in scheduled/surfaced lists.

 5.2 Atom URL Construction (Default)

-For segments without raw_atom_url:

 Base: https://caselaw.nationalarchives.gov.uk/atom.xml